ParikhKadam/bidaf-keras/README.md

 - Modify the code of this model to develop a new model architecture out of it.

 ## To-do list
+- NOTE: Only some of the weights are marked as Trainable.
 - Make this project as a portable module and publish it on pypi
 - Support to use module using web based GUI interface